 Use this option to define how these security copies shall be taken into account during restore.
 The settings for prefixes and suffixes must be set in the dialog (see screenshot below) as used during backup to identify these directories and files.
 There are two possible selections:

+To facilitate this setting, you can click the very left button at the bottom to import the settings from the corresponding backup task.
 The settings can be specified separately for security copies from backup and from synchronization:

 Similar to the option for backups, a mail with status

 information and optionally a log file can be sent after

 Here you can optionally specify a fixed password to be used for decryption of files.